ssejjemba/GTM-Website/README.md

 # GTM-Website
-This is a website for a charity organisation
+This is a website for a charity organization